nodirbek2209/nodirbek2209/README.md

 - 👀 I’m interested in Python C++
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me nodirbekrejabaliyevps@gmail.com
+- 📫 How to reach me n.rejabaliyev@newuu.uz

 <!---
 nodirbek2209/nodirbek2209 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.